ibm-cloud-docs/ibm-cloud-provider-for-terraform/combine-tim-modules-hub-spoke.md

 ```
 {: pre}

-**Security Note**: Saving private keys directly to the filesystem is done here for tutorial simplicity.
+Saving private keys directly to the filesystem is done here for tutorial simplicity.
 In a production environment, you should use a secure secret management tool like **IBM Cloud Secrets Manager**.
 {: note}